iommirocks/iommi/docs/queries.rst

 iommi queries have a special form for filtering directly on pk, which can be very handy: `album.pk=3`.

-`gui_op` specifies what operation the simple form bases querying uses to interpret its inputs.
+`gui_op` specifies what operation the simple form uses to interpret its inputs.
 The default is `=`, meaning exact case insensitive match.

 If you have table of `Song` and a foreign key to `Album`, if you search for